SaitoSoft/DirectFerries/README.md

 ## Installation

-No install neede just copy files to desired location
+No install needed just copy files to desired location.
+There are 3 tests (NUnit and Moq) that cover: should_return_a_ok_result should_return_a_bad_request_result_for_no_space_between_fullname_and_a_null_date should_return_a_user_dto_object_with_values_for_specific_start_date (this is wrapped in a responseDTO object)

 ## Usage

-Run Project and enter parameters in Swagger
+Run Project and enter parameters in Swagger.
+These are:
+Fullname (needs a space to denote fullname) dob ("yyyy-mm-dd" format) targetDate (this is used as an offset but if left blank a default date is provided to the service layer)

 ## Contributing

 Since some of the code depends on a date (usually todays date).
-In order to get test passing with concrete values I have hard coded a date in the UserController tests (line 109 targetdate).
+In order to get test passing with concrete values I have hard coded a date in the UserControllerTests (line 109 targetdate).
 This date is passed through to the service and used as an offset in the AgeExtensions calculations.

 The offset days can be configured in appsettings for the task "A list that shows the 14 days before the user’s next birthday (days of week (Mon, Tue, Wed etc.)".
 Currently it is set as 14 but can be changed to get a larger or smaller list of days before the next birthday.